aavieux/portfolio-s3/README.md

 Furthermore, by following the structured approach of the [DOT Framework](https://maken.wikiwijs.nl/129804/DOT_framework__EN_) I am able to find an answer to each reasearch I do, regardless of which project it is.
 <img src="./images/dot-framework.png" alt="dot_framework" style="max-width:100%;max-height:78%" />
+//TODO research

+The difficulties I am facing are regarding the communication with the stakeholder.
+One of the remarks I have received was this:

+    "It's a bit hit and miss with your communication.
+We speak somewhat regularly, and it's less about you asking what to do, and more on what you are doing!
+This is an improvement I see.
+However, you tend to forget to log our conversations in Feedpulse.
+And if you log it it is very minimal.
+Proper communication with stakeholders (as I am for your IP) is key in professionalism.
+It doesn't help that I only see you during our conversations.
+It would help you (and your colleagues if you worked together more often."

+The mistake I have made was that I had to record and improve on the feedback that was given, but I have neglected the recording part.
+I have learned that these steps are key to proper communication and I will try to improve them, as they are somehow a weak points in my professional development.